 Why Sales Reps Can't Close

 If you have been in sales long enough, especially IT staffing sales, than you know there are a lot of reasons, reasons outside of our control for which deals can blow up and fail to close.
 But there are other reasons, reasons that are within control of the sales rep for why deals don't close.
-I’m going to share with you what I have found to be the most common reasons (that are within the control of the sales rep) for why sales reps can't close deals.
+I’m going to share with you what I have found to be the most common reasons (that are within the control of the sales rep) for why sales reps can't close.

 Failure to Check for Feedback Throughout the Sales Cycle